David Sinclair is a professor at Harvard University who has been studying aging for the better part of his academic career.

 Metformin probably works as a hormetic substance, meaning that it causes a little bit of damage to our cells so that our cells are put in a repair and protect modus.
 Metformin inhibits mitochondrial function, so the mitochondria will repair and protect themselves better.

-Therefore, given exercise also “damages” the mitochondria somewhat (so that afterwards they will repair themselves, which is one of the health benefits of exercise) he does not combine metformin with exercise given that could put too much stress on the mitochondria.
-That is why Prof Sinclair does not take metformin on the days he exercises.
+Therefore, given exercise also “damages” the mitochondria somewhat (so that afterwards they will repair themselves, which is one of the health benefits of exercise), he does not combine metformin with exercise given that could put too much stress on the mitochondria.
+That is why Dr. Sinclair does not take metformin on the days he exercises.

 Also, recent studies suggest that perhaps very old people should not take metformin, given metformin causes too much stress on already very old and very stressed mitochondria (R).